axltxl/k8s-lab/README.md

 python deploy.py
 ```

+The latter will:

+- Build all docker images from all `apps/`
+- Apply any manifests in the `k8s/manifests` directory
+  - Among these, we have the main `Ingress` that will be sitting behind the `ingress-nginx` controller and exposed by `metallb`
+- Install/update any [Helm](helm.sh) charts located in the `k8s/charts` directory.

 ## (Optional) Install and access the _Kubernetes Dashboard_

 Additionally, you can install the [kubernetes dashboard](https://github.com/kubernetes/dashboard), by executing the `k8s-install-dashboard` utility in the control plane host: